adamheins/pyb_utils/README.md

 >>> info.localInertiaPos
 (0.0, 0.0, 0.0)
 ```
+The functions we've wrapped in this way are `getClosestPoints`,
+`getConstraintInfo`, `getContactPoints`, `getDynamicsInfo`, and `getJointInfo`.
+The one difference from the PyBullet API is that in pyb_utils `getJointInfo`
+also accepts an optional argument `decode`, which will convert the byte strings
+returned by PyBullet to the specifed encoding.
+For example, `decode="utf8"`.

 And there's more!
 You can find example scripts of all of this package's
 utilities in the `examples/` directory: